guru9/jollyJet/docs/tests/products/step2.2-product-repository-test.md

   const productId = createdProduct?._id.toString();
   const updatedProduct = await productRepository.toggleWishlistStatus(productId!, true);
   ```
-- **Expected Output**: Product should be updated with `isInWishlist: true` and `wishlistCount: 1`, and the method should return the updated product.
+- **Expected Output**: Product should be updated with `isWishlistStatus: true` and `wishlistCount: 1`, and the method should return the updated product.

 #### Test Case 2: Error Handling for Non-existent Product